Beechcraft RC-12 Guardrail: Design and development

-The US Army Guardrail platform has been in service since 1971.
+The US Army RC-12 Guardrail platform, formally called Guardrail Common Sensor (GR/CS), began service in 1971.
 Prior to the early 1980s, the early Guardrail variants were based on the U-21.
-After adopting the C-12 platform over the U-21, the Guardrail platform has received structural, power plant, and equipment upgrades as noted by the various models described below.
+After adopting the C-12 platform over the U-21, the Guardrail platform received structural, power plant, and equipment upgrades as noted by the various models described below.

 Initially, the US Army had 13 RC-12Ds converted from C-12Ds, with deliveries starting in mid-1983.
 One aircraft was assigned to US Army Forces Command (FORSCOM) at Fort McPherson, Georgia, and the remainder to the 1st Military Intelligence Battalion at Wiesbaden, Germany, and the 2nd Military Intelligence Battalion at Stuttgart, Germany.
 The German-based aircraft were reassigned in late 1991 to 3rd, 15th and 304th Military Intelligence Battalions at Camp Humphreys (South Korea), Fort Hood (Texas) and Fort Huachuca (Arizona) respectively.
 One was converted back to an earlier configuration as C-12D-1.

 The next model was the RC-12G.
 Three RC-12G were delivered in 1985 after conversion from C-12D airframes.
 These aircraft served in Latin America and then with the 138th Military Intelligence Company (Aerial Exploitation) in Orlando, Florida, before being moved into storage at Fort Sill, Oklahoma.

 After the RC-12G, the next model was the RC-12H.
 The initial system contractor ESL Inc. delivered 6 RC-12H in 1988 for the 3rd Military Intelligence Battalion at Camp Humphreys in Pyongtaek, South Korea.